qingsonglv/qingsonglv.github.io/about.md

 # About

 I am an undergraduate student in Beijing Normal University.
-I will be a Master student in Tsinghua University in September, 2019.
+I will be a Master student in Tsinghua University in September, 2019, advised by professor [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).

 ## Experiences